Related Posts

 Targeting Multiple Pathways

 Peptide-based agents can be designed to target specific molecular pathways involved in zoonotic disease progression.
 By combining multiple peptides that act on different targets, the therapy can effectively disrupt various stages of the disease lifecycle.
-This approach maximizes the chances of success by tackling multiple aspects of the disease simultaneously.
+This approach maximizes the chances of success by tackling various aspects of the disease simultaneously.

 Overcoming Resistance and Reducing Side Effects